Miscarriage: Methods

 No treatment is necessary for a diagnosis of complete miscarriage (so long as ectopic pregnancy is ruled out).
 In cases of an incomplete miscarriage, empty sac, or missed abortion, there are three treatment options: watchful waiting, medical management, and surgical treatment.
 With no treatment (watchful waiting), most miscarriages (65–80%) will pass naturally within two to six weeks.
 This treatment avoids the possible side effects and complications of medications and surgery, but increases the risk of mild bleeding, the need for unplanned surgical treatment, and incomplete miscarriage.
 Medical treatment usually consists of using misoprostol (a prostaglandin) alone or in combination with mifepristone pre-treatment.
 These medications help the uterus to contract and expel the remaining tissue out of the body.
 This works within a few days in 95% of cases.
 Vacuum aspiration or sharp curettage can be used, with vacuum aspiration being lower-risk and more common.

 Delayed and incomplete miscarriage

-In delayed or incomplete miscarriage, treatment depends on the amount of tissue remaining in the uterus.
+In a delayed or incomplete miscarriage, treatment depends on the amount of tissue remaining in the uterus.
 Treatment can include surgical removal of the tissue with vacuum aspiration or misoprostol.
 Studies looking at the methods of anaesthesia for surgical management of incomplete miscarriage have not shown that any adaptation from normal practice is beneficial.